maxpenner/DECT-NR-Plus-SDR/README.md

 3. If asserts are enabled, the program may stop abruptly if IQ samples are not processed fast enough.
 This is triggered by a backlog of unprocessed IQ samples within synchronization.
 4. For some combinations of operating system, CPU and DPDK, pressing control+c does not stop the SDR.
 The SDR process must then be stopped manually.
 5. With gcc 12 and above, a [warning is issued in relation to fmt](https://github.com/fmtlib/fmt/issues/3354) which becomes an error due to the compiler flag *Werror* being used by default.
 It can be disabled in [CMakeLists.txt](CMakeLists.txt) by turning off the option *ENABLE_WERROR*.
-6. In an earlier version of the standard, the number of transmit streams was signaled by a cyclical rotation of the STF in frequency domain.
+6. In an earlier version of the standard, the number of transmit streams was signaled by a cyclic rotation of the STF in frequency domain.
 This functionality will be kept for the time being.
 In the current version of the standard, the number of transmit streams in a packet must be tested blindly.

 ## To Do